wp-plugins/wp-advertize-it/readme.txt

 * After first post paragraph
 * Middle of post
 * Before last post paragraph
-* Before last post sentence
+* Before last post sentence --> disabled because it created some stability problems.
 * Posts below content
 * Posts below comments
 * Pages below title
 * After first page paragraph
 * Middle of page
 * Before last page paragraph
-* Before last page sentence
+* Before last page sentence --> disabled because it created some stability problems.
 * Pages below content
 * Pages below comments
 * Below footer

 Note that sentences might not be identified correctly if there are dots within sentences e.g. "it is a country with 80.6 million inhabitants." - this would be identified as two sentences instead of one.
 Instead of this placement you may want to use the "before last post/page paragraph" placement and make sure the last sentence is on its own paragraph.

+Update: disabled last sentence placements because it created some stability problems.

 A widget is also available to display in a sidebar.